keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

 Functors only allow lifting functions of the form `f: A => B`.
-The context can't be modified with a function having this signature, which means we can't use a functor specifically to influence control flow by injecting a context in its undesired case.
-Functors respect the existing case of a context, but they alone can't affect control flow.
+The context can't be modified with a function having this signature, which means we can't use a functor specifically to influence control flow by injecting a context in its **undesired case**.
+Functors respect the _existing case_ of a context: they cannot modify it.

 ## Introducing control flow